 They need a comfy area, somewhere quiet and some space.
 They need to rest.
 Please do just try and leave them be.
 They may follow you about, or they may do the opposite and want to hide.
 Each dog will react differently.
 So top tip is to remove all your expectations and just take each moment as it comes.

 The first thing to do when you get them home is take them into the garden and let them have a really good sniff and relieve themselves.
 Don’t worry if they don’t go to the toilet.
 Try again later.
-With nervous dogs, we ask you to keep a harness on them and use a long line to begin with until they are feeling more settled.
+With nervous dogs and Galgos, we ask you to keep a harness on them and use a long line to begin with until they are feeling more settled.

 Please don’t overload them by taking them to new places, training classes and meeting people and other dogs.
 Just let them get used to their new home and people.
 There is all the time in the world to have new adventures with them, a new home is an adventure in itself.

 Walk them in quiet places to begin with to get to know your each other without distractions and again keep it nice and calm, keeping stress to the absolute minimum.
 Giving them a routine will help as will having places that become familiar to your dog.
 Give them natural chews or kongs to help alleviate some anxiety and let them sleep.
 Rest is great for dogs and essential for any new dog, in order for stress levels to reduce and for their systems to rebalance.

 Your dog may well show signs of stress, which may manifest as pacing, panting, whining/barking/howling, restlessness, hyperactivity, toileting issues (loose stools/constipation).
 Noises will probably startle them.
 Nearly all our hounds, in a new home, will have accidents in the house, even if they have been clean in their foster homes.
 Please do not be angry at them.
 Just clear it up.
 They are not doing it to be naughty.
 They are doing it because they are stressed or anxious.
 Take a look at the Toilet Training section for tips.